Skip to content

 Audio recordings are only likely to be considered necessary if they serve a fundamental and essential purpose.
 Many businesses state that the primary purpose of audio recording is to assist in crime prevention.
 However, this will only be lawful if the devices are outside areas with a reasonable expectation of privacy, such as a bathroom.

-The risk to individuals from an audio recording is wider than a visual-only CCTV system.
+The risk to individuals from an audio recording is greater than that posed by a visual-only CCTV system.
 It could give a business access to innocent and private conversations between staff members.

 The ICO believes that businesses should only use audio recordings in areas where they may aid the prevention of crime and not, for example, in a staff room to pick up workplace gossip.